-In 2012 a knowledgeable team of emergency preparedness and response experts, including federal, state and local emergency management professionals, and specialists from the fields of emergency medicine, urban and wilderness survival, academia, law enforcement and related private sector services, convened to compile individual preparedness recommendations to sustain your family during a short-term crisis.
-The objective was to create a Two Week Shelter in Place Basic Kit for one person, which would enable citizens to shelter in place either in their residential or in community shelters, for up to two weeks, in the event of a local or regional catastrophic event.
+In 2012 we convened a knowledgeable team of emergency preparedness and response experts, including federal, state and local emergency management professionals, and specialists from the fields of emergency medicine, urban and wilderness survival, academia, law enforcement and related private sector services.
+They compiled basic individual preparedness recommendations to sustain you and your family during a short-term crisis.
+The objective was to outline a Two Step Individual Readiness Plan which would enable you to shelter in place in the event of a local, regional or national catastrophic event, including a pandemic.

-Such events include, but are not limited to, meteorological, geological, technological and biological hazards, which pose a serious threat to power and communication grids (which are increasingly complex), transportation and material supply lines, food supplies, and both water and sanitation systems.
+2. Less likely but more consequential are scenarios requiring you to shelter-in-place for a longer period of time, including but not limited to meteorological, geological and technological hazards, which pose a serious threat to power and communication grids (which are increasingly complex), transportation and material supply lines, food supplies, and both water and sanitation systems.